-A CaneID is a username/password authentication process that provides access to multiple UM Information Technology systems and services via one username and password.
-Your CaneID Password safeguards your access privileges on many University systems and should only be known to you.
+University of Miami credentials are a username/password authentication process that provides access to multiple UM Information Technology systems and services via one username and password.
+Your University of Miami password Password safeguards your access privileges on many University systems and should only be known to you.
 If you suspect your password has been discovered or revealed to others, change your password.
-CaneID Authentication Service (CAS) is a login service that allows you to access multiple password-protected Web services on a central authentication server.
+The University of Miami Authentication Service is a login service that allows you to access multiple password-protected Web services on a central authentication server.